-5 epic European road trips for a summer holiday
+6 epic European road trips for the perfect summer holiday

 The American road trip may be iconic, but the winding, scenic roads of Europe are perfect for adventurous motorists, too.

 Because Europe has such a solid transportation network of high-speed trains and low-cost air carriers, driving around the continent is often overlooked by visitors.
-But travellers who rent a car and hit the road will be rewarded with stunning views — and have the opportunity to pull over at leisure to wander around tiny villages that don’t have train stops or airports.
-Plus, in an era of social distancing, moving around in your own vehicle can be a safe and comfortable way to travel without getting too close to large groups of people.
+But travellers who rent a car and hit the road will be rewarded with stunning views and can leisurely pull over to explore tiny villages that don’t have train stops or airports.

 Another advantage of the great European road trip?
 Driving distances between landmarks (and even countries) are generally much shorter than what you’d expect to find in countries such as the United States, Canada or Australia, meaning you can cruise past a variety of landscapes and cross-national borders in no time at all.
 So, grab your car and get ready to hit the road.

 1. Northern Spain